By Christine Widdall, this book was written to commemorate 150 years of photography and photographers in Oldham from 1867-2017

 Although I was born in Dewsbury, I moved to the Oldham/Saddleworth area when I got married and have been a member of the Oldham Photographic Society for over 30 years.
 I was honoured to serve my fourth term as its President to celebrate the 150th year of its founding (1867-2017)…and during that year, also as archivist, I researched the society’s history and the history of its members and published a book.

-Whilst the book is local history in content, it has a lot of information about Victorian society in general and the world of photography and photographic societies in particular, so I believe that it will be interesting to a wider range of readers than just those with an interest in Oldham.
-There, fact, are a lot of parallels between the rise and fall of the cotton trade in Oldham and the rise and fall of the woollen trade in the West Riding.
+Whilst the book is local history in content, it has a lot of information about Victorian society in general and the world of photography and photographic societies, so I believe that it will be interesting to a wider range of readers than just those with an interest in Oldham.
+There are many parallels between the rise and fall of the cotton trade in Oldham and the rise and fall of the woollen trade in the West Riding.

 - Paperback: 326 pages